 Variables can be added at the Project level or at the Area level.
-To create a new project variable, right-click on the project name in the Tree View and then select New Variable from the drop-down menu.
+To create a new project variable, click on the Project bar or expand the Side-Viewer, then select Variables from the menu.
+Your project Tree Structure will be replaced by a list of variables in the Navigation Panel(this list will initially be empty).
+Right click on your project name, then click New Variable Definition.
 This will open a New Variable Data Form as shown in Figure 2.11.